markgraber/WebpageAnalyzer/README.md

 ## Installation and Startup

-1. Install dependencies:
+1. Open a New Terminal window and install dependencies.

    ```bash
    npm install
    ```

 2. Start the proxy server at http://localhost:5001.
-In the project directory, run `node proxy.js`
+In the project directory, run `node proxy.js`.

    ```bash
    node proxy.js
    ```

-3. In the project directory, you can run `npm start` to run the app in the development mode http://localhost:3000
+3. Open a New Terminal window, and in the project directory, you can run `npm start` to startup the app in the development mode at http://localhost:3000

    ```bash
    npm start